apache/couchdb-documentation/src/install/unix.rst

     #!/bin/sh
     exec svlogd -tt /var/log/couchdb

+Basically it determines where and how exactly logs will be written.
+See ``man svlogd`` for more details.

 Create /etc/sv/couchdb/run::

     #!/bin/sh
     export HOME=/home/couchdb
     exec 2>&1
     exec chpst -u couchdb /home/couchdb/bin/couchdb

+This script determines how exactly CouchDB will be launched.
+Feel free to add any additional arguments and environment variables here if necessary.

 Make scripts executable::